PayalSurana-02/nyc-rodent-analysis/README.md

 Rodents are more than a nuisance — they represent serious health and sanitation risks in dense urban environments like New York City.
 Poor housing conditions often contribute to infestations.
 This project explores the temporal and spatial trends of rodent-related complaints and housing code violations, aiming to help city agencies identify hotspots and improve response strategies.

 **Data Sources**
-311 Service Requests (2010–Present) from NYC Open Data
+311 Service Requests (2010–Present)
+🔗 NYC Open Data – 311 Service Requests
-- Filtered for Complaint Type: Rodent
+(Filtered for Complaint Type: "Rodent")

+Housing Maintenance Code Violations
-NYC Housing Maintenance Code Violations dataset
-- Filtered for rat-related violations (e.g., keywords like “rat” in NOV descriptions) **
+🔗 NYC Open Data – Housing Maintenance Code Violations (Filtered for rat-related NOV descriptions)

-Key Dashboards & Visualizations**
+**Key Dashboards & Visualizations**
 Live Tableau Dashboard:
 View Interactive Project on Tableau Public